Value Chains¶

 Where the chains meet¶

-The two chains converge at the artifact: the toolchain produces a typed Python package (and optionally a database schema); the runtime consumes it.
+The two chains meet at the artifact: the toolchain produces a typed Python package; the runtime consumes it.
+See pipeline for the step-by-step view.

 Dependency rules¶